Are You Related to the McCormacks?

 I can hear sleigh bells

-Christmas has always been a special time in our lives.
+Christmas has always been special time in our lives.
 It is not surprising, I suppose, as the whole of society gears up for this event.
-Now in our multicultural society, Christmas is driven by commercialisation.
-When we were growing up, everyone in our world was ‘Anglo’ and many people went to church.
-For us too, Christmas was one of the few variations from routine, and one of the few times in a year when we went visiting.
+Now in our multicultural society, Christmas is driven by the commercialisation.
+When we were growing up, it was because everyone in our world was ‘Anglo’ and many people went to church.
+For us too, it was one of the few variations from routine, and one of the few times in a year when we went visiting.

 Christmas also marked the end of the school year and the beginning of holiday preparations.
 When we were very young, this involved a wonderful week staying with Pauline, Auntie Marge and Uncle George and later, the huge preparations for camping at Shoreham.

-In our minds, Christmas preparations are linked with images of Mum sewing at the kitchen table: cotton ends; bits of material with paper patterns pinned to them; kids standing still to have hems pinned up; and the last minute wrapping of presents amongst the sewing detritus.
+In our minds, Christmas preparations are linked with images of Mum sewing at the kitchen table; cotton ends; bits of material with paper patterns securely pinned to them; standing still to have hems pinned up; and the last minute wrapping of presents amongst the sewing detritus.
 Dad was packing the trailer and driving to Shoreham to set up the tent.
 Our parents must have been very busy, but we remember it as a very happy time.
-Margaret and I remember decorating the tree, that was of course a pine tree.
+Margaret and I remember decorating the tree that was of course a pine tree.

 baubles